 - 1. All inquiries regarding the suitability of the research topic must be made by the U.S. applicant(s) to the relevant program directors at NSF.
 BSF will not respond to any query regarding topic eligibility. - 2.
 All BSF regulations regarding eligibility of the Israeli applicant(s) and NSF regulations regarding the U.S. applicant(s) will apply to this program. - 3.
-Each Israeli scientist is now permitted to submit up to two NSF-BSF applications each academic year (1 Oct 30 Sept.).
-In any case, at any given time an Israeli scientist can only be involved in two proposals/grants simultaneously. - 4.
-An Israeli with an active BSF research grant is allowed to submit an application to any of the NSF-BSF programs. - 5.
-An Israeli with an active NSF-BSF grant in allowed to submit one more NSF-BSF application. - 6.
-It is allowed to submit both to an NSF-BSF program and the regular BSF program, including similar applications.
-In the event that grants are awarded in both programs, both will be funded, unless, the research applications are mostly similar, or significantly overlap, in which case only the NSF-BSF programs will be funded by BSF. - 7.
-In case of similar NSF-BSF and regular BSF applications, in which the NSF evaluation of the NSF-BSF application was not completed by the time the regular BSF awards are made, the BSF will defer its decision regarding a possible grant to this application, until the NSF-BSF awards are announced.
+An Israeli scientist is allowed to submit one NSF-BSF proposal per year (1 Oct 30 Sept). - 4.
+Israeli scientists with an active NSF-BSF grant are allowed to submit an additional application to any of the participating NSF programs only during the last year of their current NSF-BSF grant. - 5.
+Israeli and US applicants are allowed to simultaneously submit proposals that have various degrees of similarity, to both a participating NSF program and to the regular BSF program.
+In the event that significantly similar applications are recommended for an award, only the one recommended for an NSF-BSF award will be funded.